mnbvmnbv2/pdf-compressor-script/README.md

 ## Usage
 To compress all PDFs in a directory, navigate to the directory containing the Python script in your terminal or command prompt, then run:

-`python pdf_compress.py *path*`
+`python pdf_compress.py *path* *logpath*`

 Replace `*path*` with the path to the directory that contains the PDFs you want to compress.
+Replace `*logpath*` with a path to a txt file for keeping track of which files is compressed so you can continue later.
 The script will recursively search the specified directory and all its subdirectories for PDF files to compress.

 For each PDF, the script will print a message indicating whether the file was compressed or skipped, and if compressed, the percentage by which the file size was reduced.